sirisian/ecmascript-types/README.md

 ### Decorators

-Types would function exactly like you'd expect with decorators, but with the addition that they can be overloaded:
+Types would function exactly like you'd expect with decorators, but with the addition that they can be overloaded.
 ```js
 function AlwaysReturnValue(value:uint32)
 {